General Beach Monitoring Information

 - Baker Beach (Baker Beach East, Baker Beach at Lobos Creek, and Baker Beach West)

 - China Beach

 - Ocean Beach (at the foot of Balboa Street, at the foot of Lincoln Way, and the foot of Sloat Boulevard)

 - Samples are analyzed for three different bacterial indicators of impaired water quality (total coliform, Escherichia coli, and enterococcus) by the quanti-tray method.
-Results are available within 18 to 24 hours of sample collection.
-The units of measurement are Most Probable Number (of bacteria organisms) per 100 milliters of sample (MPN/100 mL).

 - In order to provide as rapid a response as possible the City proactively posts (and de-posts) beaches and makes public notifications based upon preliminary bacteria counts made available before final results are confirmed.
 The public is better served overall by timely notifications based upon preliminary counts than by the necessary delay needed to act upon confirmed counts.

 - Beach users concerned with the potential for exposure to elevated bacteria concentrations are advised to avoid water contact recreation during and immediately after rain events.

 The causes of elevated bacteria counts not associated with combined sewer discharges are not always clear; they may be related to storm runoff from the beaches themselves that might contain human or animal feces, decaying plant or animal material, or naturally occurring sand or soil bacteria.